outcomesinsights/nhanes.tools/README.md

 ## Issues
 We learned that selected files (e.g.,  medication [RX]) have multiple records per person.
 So, the `load_merge()` function will not work correctly.
 We will fix this as soon as we get a chance.

 Also note that the FTP server files appear to be a subset of the files available on the NHANES website.
 We plan to change to downloading from the website instead of the ftp site.
 There seem to be only a handful of files that are not on the FTP server (perhaps 20 out of over 850).
+This is a [link](https://gist.github.com/markdanese/112c3ccb0f98bd640d24) to code that generates the necessary dataframe with links.

 ## Other Resources
 There are some excellent resources for downloading and using NHANES data.